OGKebabEater/shibewallet/README.md

 **Dogecoin done right**

-the simplest and most secure dogecoin wallet on any platform
+The simplest and most secure dogecoin wallet on any platform ever

 **Features:**